 He is frequently sought after by the media for his insights, and has been quoted by the New York Times, Newsday, Long Island Business News and other publications.
 Irvin has been consistently named by Long Island Business News as one of Long Island’s top corporate and securities lawyers in its Who’s Who in Law section.
 He has also been honored as the winner of the prestigious ExecuLeaders Award for Excellence in Law, LIBN’s Leadership in Law Award, and Long Island Herald’s Top Lawyers of Long Island Award (Corporate Law).

 Irvin began his legal career at several midsized New York City law firms, specializing in major corporate transactions.
 The experience and skill he acquired during this time equipped him for the significant domestic and international transactions for which he is renowned today.

 Early in his career, Irvin was a cofounder of a data storage company, which was eventually sold to a large conglomerate.
 This entrepreneurial experience proved invaluable, affording him insight and firsthand knowledge of the business issues and pressures facing today’s business leaders.

-For more than 30 years, he has been a sought-after lecturer on a wide variety of topics including mergers and acquisitions, initial public offerings, venture capital, ESOPs, succession planning and other corporate and securities law topics before groups of attorneys, accountants, trade associations, senior bank executives and other business groups.
+Irvin has long been a sought after lecturer on a wide variety of topics including mergers and acquisitions, initial public offerings, venture capital, ESOPs, succession planning and other corporate and securities law topics before groups of attorneys, accountants, trade associations, senior bank executives and other business groups.